• Overview of Chinese core journals

 • SCOPUS

-Results/Conclusions The study finds that Sanming has preliminarily established a replicable and scalable integrated development model through resource complementarity, institutional innovation, and platform construction.
-However, deeper integration requires addressing institutional gaps, enhancing policy coordination, and strengthening grassroots functions.
-Sanming’s experience provides a practical template for regions with relatively weak resource foundations to advance integrated development, offering significant practical guidance and policy reference value.
+Results/Conclusions The study found that Sanming has preliminarily established a replicable and scalable integrated development model through the resource complementarity, institutional innovation and platform construction.
+However, the deeper integration required addressing the institutional gaps, enhancing the policy coordination, and strengthening the grassroots functions.
+Sanming’s experience provided a practical sample for the regions with relatively weak resource foundations to advance the integrated development.

 • loading